Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 A common-law marriage is not valid in Illinois if entered into after June 30, 1905 750 ILCS 5/214.
 If a marriage is valid in the state in which it was entered, it will be valid here, unless the marriage was intended to circumvent Illinois law.

 Under the Illinois Marriage and Dissolution of Marriage Act, a person who meets certain requirements can cause the marriage to be dissolved.
-There are grounds for dissolution that are based upon fault, and there is also the no-fault ground of irreconcilable differences between the parties.
+There is only no-fault grounds of irreconcilable differences between the parties.
 In addition, under certain circumstances parties wishing to divorce can take advantage of the joint simplified dissolution procedure.

 See Jurisdiction, above.